Amrit-Padda/Portfolio/README.md

 the use of built in methods.
 Most of the required components had to be implemented from first principles, making it more challenging than most final projects, but I was able to complete the project with a few small bugs.

-## Hypercube
+## Parallel Computing
-This c file is an implementation of a hypercube quicksort using the MPI library in C.
+This directory contains various parallel computing projects.
+Hypercube.c is an implementation of a parallel hypercube quicksort using the MPI library in C. The Floyd files are various implementations of the
+Floyd Warshall algorithm for finding the shortest paths between nodes in a table.

 ## Artificial Intelligence
 The Artificial Intelligence directory contains a few projects completed for a class on artificial intelligence.
 The two contained projects are an A Star graph transversal of downtown montreal and a program which classifies the title of a forum post based on a pre built model.